 Choosing a business name can be sometimes frustrating, especially if the first one you choose is not approved by the company and business registration authorities.
-So, in this post, I am going to share with you my secret for choosing beautiful brand names.
+So, in this post, I am going to share my secret for choosing beautiful & impactful brand names with you.

 - It should have global relevance: You never can tell what will become of your business in the next few years.
 With many venture capitalists coming to Africa with hard currency, anything that has the potential of making your business a multinational affair can happen.
 Naming your business after your grandfather’s native name might be a bad idea!